arunofficial25/Code-Production/README.md

 ## Responsibilities 💪

-- Team Lead in mananging & directing overall project's structure to deliver it within the deadlines.
+- I am mananging & directing overall project's structure to deliver it within the deadlines.
 - Landing page UI built on styled components, MUI Icons & BootStrap 5 components i.e.; Button Fade, etc.
 - Login & Registration Page with implementaion of Firebase Database and LocalStorage
 - Static Payment Page created using styled components and MUI icons as this project primarily focuses on front-end.